IAmNo1Special/textflowthon/docs/challenges.md

 ---

-*We hope sharing these challenges helps contributors and users understand the design decisions behind TextFlow, and inspires best practices for other open-source projects!*
+*We hope sharing these challenges helps contributors and users understand the design decisions behind TextFlowThon, and inspires best practices for other open-source projects!*